haquanq/fm-interactive-card-details-form/.docs/frontend-mentor.md

 ## What are you most proud of, and what would you do differently next time?

-Hello guys 👋👋👋
+Hello everyone :moyai:

-This project gave me many new idea on responsive sizings.
-I feel like i did this challenge pretty solid 😁
+I did spend sometimes to find different blogs on making elements responsive and after everything i decided to leverage CSS built in function (`clamp(), min(), max(), calc()`) to calculate various sizes for certain eleemnt (parent to children).
+Maybe this won't work on old browser but i'n glad it worked for the current need.

-🚀 **Built with**
+:seedling: **Built with**

 - Mobile-first workflow
 - ARIA specifications